japila-books/apache-spark-internals/docs/scheduler/ResultStage.md

 # ResultStage

-`ResultStage` is the final stage in a job that applies a function on one or many partitions of the target RDD to compute the result of an action.
+`ResultStage` is the final stage in a job that applies a function to one or many partitions of the target RDD to compute the result of an action.

 ![Job creates ResultStage as the first stage](../images/scheduler/dagscheduler-job-resultstage.png)